 - feeling faint

 Someone suffering from hypoglycemia may also have altered behavior, including aggression.
 In severe cases they may experience seizures or a coma.
-Not all of the symptoms in the list above may be experienced by someone with hypoglycemia.
-In addition, a patient may experience symptoms that aren't on the list or the symptoms that do exist may signify the presence of a different disorder.

 Anyone who is experiencing unexplained, unusual, or severe symptoms of a health problem should visit a doctor for a diagnosis and treatment recommendations.